malachyayala/congressional-speech-analysis/README.md

 **A high-performance NLP pipeline and analytical dashboard processing 17+ million records of U.S. Congressional history (43rd–119th Congress).**

-This project aggregates 140+ years of legislative data into a unified SQLite data warehouse, enabling semantic analysis of partisan trends and policy shifts.
+This project aggregates 140+ years of legislative data into a unified SQLite database, enabling semantic analysis of partisan trends and policy shifts.
 It features a hybrid ETL pipeline and a GPU-accelerated deep learning classification system to filter procedural noise from substantive debate.

 ---